BizzarrePro/C--Compiler/README.md

-A text editor with lexer and parsing.
+A C- language compiler with simple but beautiful user interface, which models the style of Sublime Text.